Leaf & Yard Trim Composting

 Prince George's County Organics Composting Facility

-Prince George's County manages the Prince George's Count Organics Composting Facility and contracts with Maryland Environmental Services (MES) to operate the facility in Upper Marlboro, MD.
-Yard trim (including grass clippings, leaves, brush, small branches and Christmas trees), is collected from approximately 158,000 households in the County and delivered to the facility.
+Prince George's County Government contracts with Maryland Environmental Services (MES) to operate the Organics Composting Facility in Upper Marlboro, MD.
+Yard trim (including grass clippings, leaves, brush, small branches and Christmas trees), is collected from approximately 172,000 households in the County and delivered to the facility.
 Once the yard trim is delivered, it is ground, placed in windrows and processed into compost.
 The compost, known as Leafgro©, is sold to wholesalers in bulk.
 Residents may buy Leafgro© from retailers.

 Prince George’s County piloted food scrap composting during 2013 utilizing the Gore Cover technology which is an in-vessel aerated pile system with oxygen and temperature monitoring devices.
 This technology is designed to create ideal composting conditions within the pile while efficiently trapping odors and other emissions such as dust, and volatile organic compounds, (VOC’s).
-This system allows for the processing of a greater volume of yard trim and the inclusion of food scraps on a smaller footprint of the area with little energy consumption and creates finished compost within 30 days.
+This system allows for the processing of a greater volume of yard trim and the inclusion of food scraps on a smaller footprint, with little energy consumption and creates finished compost within 8 to 10 weeks.
 Utilizing the GORE covered system enables the County to divert food scraps from the landfill increasing the overall recycling rate within the County.

 During 2014, the County increased the Gore Cover system from a three heap pilot project to a four heap continuous process.
-The composting of food scraps and yard trim mixed together in the Gore System has been so successful, another expansion, to an eight heap system, is in process.
+The composting of food scraps and yard trim mixed together in the Gore System has been so successful, another expansion, to an eight heap system, was executed in 2016.
+An additional expansion, to a 12 heap full scale bunker walled system is currently under construction.
 Food scraps are accepted from pre and post-consumer entities, including residential, commercial and institutional sectors.

-County citizens and residents are invited to tour the Visitor's Center located at the Western Branch Composting Facility.
+County citizens and residents are invited to tour the Visitor's Center located at the Prince George's County Organics Composting Facility.
 Through the informational displays, visitors will learn about the composting process at the facility, the many recycling programs offered by the County and backyard composting.
-To schedule a tour of the Western Branch Composting Facility and the Visitors' Center, please call 888-214-8687.
+To schedule a tour, please call 888-214-8687.